QQting/vue-element-admin-fastapi/README.md

 ### IP Configuration

-If you need to modify the server IP and Port, please check the files listed below.
+You can skip below steps if you don't need to modify the server IP and Port.

 ```bash
 frontend